tildeholmqvist/connected/README.md

 - The Log in / Register page contains a button allowing the user to create a new account if they don't already have one.

-- The Log in / Register page contains a textbox with a short description about the page and the page social media links, as icons.
+- The Log in / Register page contains a textbox with a short description about the page and the page's social media links, as icons.

 #### Sign Up

 ![Screenshot of my webpage from Am I responsive?](/docs/readme_images/signup.png)

-- The Sign Up page consists of a sign up form, provided by Django Allauth.
+- The Sign Up page consists of a signup form, provided by Django Allauth.

-- The Sign Up page lets the user enter a valid username, emailadress and password, before allowing them to sign up for Connected.
+- The Sign Up page lets the user enter a valid username, email address, and password, before allowing them to sign up for Connected.

 ## Testing

 #### User Story Testing

- - All user stories have been tested out, and is working correctly.
+ - All user stories have been tested out and are working correctly.
- - All site owner stories have been testes out, and is working correctly.
+ - All site owner stories have been tested out and are working correctly.

 ## Validator Testing

 ### W3C Validator HTML
-- When validating the About Page, no errors where found.
+- When validating the About Page, no errors were found.
-- When validating the Log in / Sign up page, no errors where found.
+- When validating the Log in / Sign up page, no errors were found.
-- When validating the Log out page, no errors where found.
+- When validating the Log out page, no errors were found.
-- When validating, errors related to the summernote text editor occured on these pages:
+- When validating, errors related to the Summernote text editor occurred on these pages:
   - Home Page
   - Article Page
   - Categories Page
   - Discussion Page
-  - Profilepage
+  - Profile page

 [W3C Validator](https://validator.w3.org/)

 #### Summernote Errors
-When validating the website a lot of errors occured, all due to the textareas created in the summernote text editor.
+When validating the website a lot of errors occurred, all due to the text areas created in the Summernote text editor.

 #### Summernote Text Editor and Troubleshooting
-Summernote is a WYSIWYG editor, used for creating text areas in web aplications.
-While Summernote simplifies the experience for the users and enables interactiv content creation on the website, including features allowing the users and admins to write textareas, include images and font styling, this can sometime result in an unexpected behaving code, that doesn't pass through the HTML validators.
+Summernote is a WYSIWYG editor, used for creating text areas in web applications.
+While Summernote simplifies the experience for the users and enables interactive content creation on the website, including features allowing the users and admins to write text areas, including images and font styling, this can sometimes result in an unexpectedly behaving code, that doesn't pass through the HTML validators.

-When troubleshooting these errors, it's a good idea to isolate the code snippets that are created with Summernote, to identify that the errors is connected to the Summernote text areas.
-This makes it easier to guarantee that the issues or errors only referred to the summernote editor.
+When troubleshooting these errors, it's a good idea to isolate the code snippets that are created with Summernote, to identify that the errors are connected to the Summernote text areas.
+This makes it easier to guarantee that the issues or errors are only referred to the Summernote editor.

-The summernote errors could possibly have an impact on how the website presents in other tests and contexts, the main code structure appears to be fine and without any errors or bugs.
+The Summernote errors could have an impact on how the website presents in other tests and contexts, the main code structure appears to be fine and without any errors or bugs.
-However it is important to address the fact that the Summernote is causing errors in the code, to ensure the overall quality of the website.
+However, it is important to address the fact that the Summernote is causing errors in the code, to ensure the overall quality of the website.

 ### W3C Validator CSS
-#### When validating the CSS styling, 2 errors where found:
+#### When validating the CSS styling, 2 errors were found:
 - Both errors were located in the code handling the icons in the footer.
-This code used for the icons layout is borrowed from[parthwebdev - GitHub](https://github.com/parthwebdev/UI-Components/blob/main/Socials/02/index.html).
+This code used for the layout of the icons is borrowed from[parthwebdev - GitHub](https://github.com/parthwebdev/UI-Components/blob/main/Socials/02/index.html).
-- When troubleshooting these errors, other attributes where tried out without achieving the same effect.
+- When troubleshooting these errors, other attributes were tried out without achieving the same effect.
-- Beacuse of this, I decided to keep the CSS code intact and address the errors without changing it.
+- Because of this, I decided to keep the CSS code intact and address the errors without changing it.

 [W3C Validator CSS](https://jigsaw.w3.org/css-validator/)

 ### JS Hint

-No errors where found in my JavaScript.
+No errors were found in my JavaScript.

 - The following metrics were returned:
   - There are 7 functions in this file.
-  - Function with the largest signature take 1 arguments, while the median is 1.
+  - Function with the largest signature takes 1 argument, while the median is 1.
-  - Largets function has 29 statements in it, while the median is 4.
+  - Largest function has 29 statements in it, while the median is 4.
   - The most complex function has a cyclomatic complexity value of 7 while the median is 1.

 [Jshint validator](https://jshint.com/)

 ### PEP8

-No errors where found in my Python files.
+No errors were found in my Python files.

 [CI Python Linter](https://pep8ci.herokuapp.com/)

 ## Lighthouse

 When I checked my website's performance with the Lighthouse tool, I noticed it wasn't doing as well as I hoped, especially in speed.
-Despite having already optimized the images, it seems there are other things slowing down how quickly the website loads.
+Despite having already optimized the images, it seems other things are slowing down how quickly the website loads.
-I suspect that elements such as the Javascript and CSS may be contributing to the slowdown.
+I suspect that elements such as Javascript and CSS may be contributing to the slowdown.
 Addressing these issues would likely improve the website's performance and provide a better user experience.

 | Page           | Performance  | Accessibility | Best Practices  | SEO |